TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/network_scenario_format.md

 ## Shortest Path (.mtx)
-This optional file is a EMME binary matrix that is used to specify the distance between zones.
+This optional file is a EMME binary matrix that is used to specify the distance between zones `starting in GTAModel V4.1`.
 It stores the OD shortest network distance (static, not the fastest path) in the unit of meters.

 Example: